Normal mode analysis of disordered random-matrix ensembles: Normal mode analysis using Singular Value Decomposition (SVD)

 \subsection{Trend and fluctuation normal modes}

-In the following, we briefly review the data-adaptive unfolding method of Ref.~\cite{fos13b}.
+In the following, we briefly review the normal mode analysis of Refs.~\cite{fos13b,Torres17,Torres18}.
 Consider an ensemble of $m=1 \ldots M$ level sequences $E^{(m)}(n)$, where each sequence consists of $n=1 \ldots N$ levels, such as the ensembles with $N=M=50$ presented in Fig.~\ref{FigDisorderedEnsemble} (main panel).
-Each sequence constitutes one of the rows of a $M \times N$ dimensional matrix $\mathbf{X}$, which which we will interprete as a multivariate time series,
+Each sequence constitutes one of the rows of a $M \times N$ dimensional matrix $\mathbf{X}$, which we will interprete as a multivariate time series,

 Singular Value Decomposition (SVD) is an exact and parameter-free matrix decomposition technique that allows us to rewrite $\mathbf{X}$ in a unique way as,

 where $\mathbf{\Sigma}$ is an $M \times N$-dimensional matrix with only diagonal elements that are the ordered \emph{singular values} $\sigma_1 \geq \sigma_2 \geq \ldots \geq \sigma_r$, where $r \leq \mathrm{Min}[M,N]=\mathrm{rank}(\mathbf{X})$.
 The vectors $\vec{u}_k$ are orthonormal and they constitute the $k$th columns of the $M \times M$-dimensional matrix $\mathbf{U}$.
 They are called the \emph{left-singular vectors} of $\mathbf{X}$, and they span its column space.
 Their physical significance will be explained further on.
 The vectors $\vec{v}_k$ are orthonormal and they constitute the $k$th columns of the $N \times N$-dimensional matrix $\mathbf{V}$.
 They are called the \emph{right-singular vectors} of $\mathbf{X}$, they span its row space, and therefore they constitute a basis of energy \emph{normal modes} for the ensemble.
 The expression $\vec{u}_k \vec{v}_k^T \equiv \vec{u}_k \otimes \vec{v}_k$ indicates the outer product of $\vec{u}_k$ and $\vec{v}_k$.
 A set $\{\sigma_k,\vec{u}_k,\vec{v}_k \}$ is called an \emph{eigentriplet}, and completely defines the eigenmode of order $k$.
 Any matrix row of $\mathbf{X}$ containing a particular eigenspectrum can be written as,